Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 The goal of version 3 is to load the post editor and site editor inside an iframe.
 Why an iframe?
 Please let me explain.

 If you’ve ever tried to style in the block editor, you’ll notice that the mobile and tablet previews are rendered in an iframe.
-This makes styling inside of an iframe possible, but not without hacks.
+This makes styling inside an iframe possible, but not without hacks.
 We’ll be using two WordPress functions: wp_deregister_script and wp_register_script.

 Here’s the hacky code we used to load styles in the iframe.